Nice to meet you.

 If you’re on the job market, are there going to be employees of companies you’d like to be hired at?
 Is there someone who has a position that you’d like to have someday that could be a mentor to you?
 What value could you provide to someone who wants to talk to you?

-These are all important questions to consider before going to a networking event.
-This initial stage of preparation will help you feel more confident and comfortable when it comes time to make the first introduction.
+These are all important questions to consider before attending a networking event.
+This initial stage of preparation will help you feel more confident and comfortable when making the first introduction.

 2. Prepare the right materials

 The best way to stand out in someone’s mind is to have some sort of tangible item to remember you by.
-Physical materials like business cards are great for this, but so many people have them and it could just get lost in a stack.
+Physical materials like business cards are great for this, but so many people have them, and they could just get lost in a stack.

 Take the extra step to create a business card that will stand out.
 Bring along a few copies of your updated resume in case you’d like someone to see it or pass it along.
 Along with these tangible items, make sure your LinkedIn or other social profiles are properly updated and reflect your current mission.